What are the steps to success? Many people will say that it depends on your definition of success. However, a definition is not what you’re after.

 5. Treat Failure as a Part of the Process

 If you expect to do nothing but succeed, you’ll be sorely disappointed.
+In fact, people who avoid failure are often among the most unsuccessful people.

 Even if you can’t figure out what you did wrong, there are probably external/environmental factors that contributed to your failure.